 The feature during the installation process isn't present on 2.4 currently, so this bug would only be relevant to the next release with the feature in an installer, 2.3.5.

-#4 Updated by Jim Pingle 9 months ago
+#4 Updated by Jim Pingle about 1 year ago

 robi robi wrote: